dieghernan/tidygeoboundaries/tests/testthat/_snaps/utils-names.md

     Code
       gb_helper_countrynames(c("Spain", "Rea", "Kosovo", "Antartica", "Murcua"))
-    Condition
-      Warning:
-      Some values were not matched unambiguously: Murcua, Rea Message
+    Message
       !
-Countries ommited: Rea and Murcua
-      i Review the names or switch to ISO3 codes.
+Some values were not matched unambiguously: Rea and Murcua i Review the names or switch to ISO3 codes.
     Output
       [1] "ESP" "XKX" "ATA"